oscdoctest/Qi-Docs/docs/indexes.rst

 Only the primary index (or key) supports compound indexes.

-The maximum number of Properties that can define a compound index is three.
+You can specify a maximum of three Properties to define a compound index.

 The Qi REST API methods that use tuples were created to assist you when using compound indexes.